Kiddington

+Kiddington is a village in the civil parish of Kiddington with Asterleigh, in the West Oxfordshire district, in the county of Oxfordshire, England.
+The village is on the River Glyme, just north of the A44 road between Woodstock and Chipping Norton, about 7 mi southeast of Chipping Norton.
+In 1891 the parish had a population of 215.
+On 1 October 1895 the parish was abolished and nerged with Asterleigh to form "Kiddington with Asterleigh".

 Manor

 The toponym is Old English, recorded in the Domesday Book in 1086 as Chidintone, meaning "estate of a man named Cydda".
 Historically Cuddington has been an alternative form.
 It has also been known as Nether Kiddington to distinguish it from the hamlet of Over Kiddington 0.5 mi south of the village.

 Offa of Mercia gave Kiddington, with Heythrop, to Worcester Priory in about 780.
 After the Norman conquest of England the manor was held successively by the De Salcey, Willescote or Williamscote, Babington, Browne and Browne-Mostyn families.
 After the English Reformation the Browne family were recusants with their own Roman Catholic chapel and priest, and they ensured the survival of Catholicism in this part of Oxfordshire.
 Kiddington Hall was built in 1673, and in the 18th century "Capability" Brown laid out the gardens.
 In 1850 the architect Charles Barry rebuilt the house so completely that no external trace of the original building is visible, added a new stable block and remodelled the gardens.

 In 1950 Lawrence Robson, founder of accountancy company Robson Rhodes, bought Kiddington Hall, and on his death in 1982 his son Maurice Robson inherited the house.
 In September 2009 Maurice placed Kiddington Estate (including Kiddington Hall) on the market for £42 million, his divorce seemingly being the reason for the sale.
 Jemima Khan bought the property in Autumn 2010 for a reported £15 million.